HIFEM vs EMS: Key Differences in Muscle Stimulation, Fat Reduction & Body Sculpting

 4. Clinical Results Data

-A study directly comparing HIFEM and EMS showed:
+A comparative study of HIFEM and EMS technologies reported the following outcomes:

 MetricHIFEM GroupEMS GroupCombined Group